Maple Class

 Homework

-All the children have now had a chance to play on TTRS, and we handed out the first certificates of the year this week.
+Once again, there have been lots of TTRS Rock Status certificates this week!
+All children can achieve a rock status by playing studio at least ten times.
 Regular practice at home is really beneficial: just 3–5 minutes, 4 or 5 times a week, makes a real difference!

 Check out the gallery below to see some photos of our learning!